WooCommerce: Only Allow 1 Product Category in the Cart

 }

-This snippet checks if a product from the defined category (dropshipped in this example) is in the cart and prevents adding products from different categories if it detects a mismatch.
+This snippet checks if a product from a defined category is in the cart and prevents adding products from different categories if it detects a mismatch.

 Customizing the Error Message